kartik-v/bootstrap-tabs-x/README.md

 - Supports various tab opening directions: `above` (default), `below`, `right`, and `left`.
 - Allows you to box the tab content in a new `bordered` style.
 This can work with any of the tab directions above.
 - Allows you to align the entire tab content to the `left` (default), `center`, or `right` of the parent container/page.
+- Automatically align & format heights and widths for bordered tabs for `right` and `left` positions.
-- Allows a rotated sideways tab header orientation for the `right` and `left` tab directions.
+- Allows a rotated `sideways` tab header orientation for the `right` and `left` tab directions.
+- Do not wrap tab header labels for `sideways` orientation for long label text.
+For longer lengths, the text overflow will be set to ellipsis and the full label will be displayed as a title on hover.

 ## Demo